rwmatt/rpi/i2s/sow/README.md

 ## Step 2 - Timing UDP transfer

+Edit file sowsettings.py to set `host` to the right IP address.

 We want to be able to time how long it takes for a song to be transferred from the server to the client.
 Run the following:
 ```
 python3 02server.py &